altunenes/easylab/EasyLab/README.md

 + Resize images
 + Change extension
-+ Apply spatial frequencies
++ Apply spatial frequencies (low pass, high pass with Butterworth filter)
 + Apply Gaussian blur
-+ Apply gray scale filter
++ Apply gray scale filter (RGB to Gray)
-+ Rename images
++ Rename images (with a prefix)
-+ Remove background from images
++ Remove background from images (Utilizes deep learning, so it is slow depending on the size of the images)

 #### installation